Patrick-Poitras/emacs-material-ocean/README.md

-An emacs theme loosely based on my favorite VSCode theme "Material Themes - Ocean High Contrast".
-It uses some of the same colors on a deep blue background.
-I've modified things so that they are more to my liking.
-(Mostly emphasis on Navy Blue/Gold for eshell) See the original pallette [here](https://github.com/material-theme/vsc-material-theme/blob/a0079e8d0cc8711cd81d410827fcc16bcb1f9e6b/scripts/generator/settings/specific/ocean-hc.ts)
+An emacs theme that ports the very nice VSCode theme "Material Themes - Ocean High Contrast".

+See the original pallette [here](https://github.com/material-theme/vsc-material-theme/blob/a0079e8d0cc8711cd81d410827fcc16bcb1f9e6b/scripts/generator/settings/specific/ocean-hc.ts)

-It's made in an afternoon with autothemer.
+It's made with autothemer.

-The name is a reference to "Tungsten Arm" O'Doyle of the 1921 Akron Groomsmen baseball team.
+TODO:

+- [ ] Add support for more font-locking modes
+- [ ] Confirm color matching on different languages
+- - [ ] Python
+- - [ ] C/C++
+- - [ ] Rust
+- - [ ] Javascript
+- [ ] Port the non-high-contrast version

 Note: This is still very much a work in progress.
 When it's mostly good for release I'll throw some screenshots up.